kensoh/Biohacking/README.md

 ***Largely done - [concluding video](https://www.linkedin.com/posts/kensoh_walking-is-a-biohack-that-ive-started-doing-ugcPost-7328360826929561600-37im)***

 ### Protocol
 My current biohacks with observable impacts for me, along with links to my suppliers (no affiliation).
-I'm also in the midst of testing not taking Echinacea, Gingko Biloba, Black Cohosh, Raw Vegetable Juice, Wheat Grass, Castor Oil.
+I'm also in the midst of testing not taking Echinacea, Gingko Biloba, Black Cohosh, Vegetable Juices, Wheat Grass, Castor Oil.

 What|Why|How|Supplier
 :--|:---|:--|:--